Best controllers for Tekken 8: Leverless, arcade stick & pad

 Tekken 8 key art with three controllers on top

-Finding the best game controllers for Tekken 8 will help bring your electrics to the next level.
-Here are the best controllers we’ve reviewed and how well they’ll elevate your play in Tekken.
+Finding the best game controllers for Tekken 8 will help bring your electrics to the next level, and we’ve rounded up the best of the best.

-Tekken 8 has finally landed on consoles and PC, and the latest version of the game looks like a dream for those eagerly looking to step up their game, with new mechanics, characters, and more.
+Tekken 8 Season 1 is in full swing on consoles and PC.
 Our four-star review of the title called it a “must-buy”.
 But, if you want to step up your game, you might want to invest in your controller.

-Luckily, we’ve reviewed dozens of fighting game controllers from arcade sticks, pads, and leverless options.
-But, remember that getting a new controller won’t automatically make you good.
-Some techniques like Korean backdashes, wavu, and more require precise inputs mid-battle.
-So, equipping yourself with a robust and reliable controller will help to improve your experience and eliminate any errant input worries.
+We’ve reviewed dozens of fighting game controllers from arcade sticks, pads, and leverless options.
+Some techniques like Korean backdashes, wavedashing, and more require precise inputs mid-battle.
+So, equipping yourself with a robust and reliable controller will help you nail those tough 10-strings.

 1. Qanba Obsidian 2